Logo Futurismo

 Álvaro RP | São Lourenço, one of the best beaches in the Azores thanks to its white sand

-São Lourenço bay in the shape of a theater is one of the most beautiful places around Santa Maria.
-This natural reserve hosts so much biodiversity and is perfect for snorkeling.
-There is a pool and of course, the popular white sand beach.
+São Lourenço Bay, in the shape of a theater, is one of the most beautiful places around Santa Maria.
+This natural reserve boasts an incredible amount of biodiversity and is perfect for snorkeling.
+There is a pool and, of course, the popular white sand beach.
 At the snack bar, you can get something to eat after a good swim.

 @extravelganzas | Diving in the clear waters of Biscoitos